Trick-or-treat IN Disneyland? You bet!

 Specialty: Trick or treating in Disneyland with special features for guests

-Craig’s Favorite: Short wait for almost any attraction plus private Paint the Night Parade
+Craig’s Favorite: Short wait for almost any attraction plus admission to BOTH theme parks!

-With the exception of Haunted Mansion Holiday and to a lesser extent Space Mountain: Ghost Galaxy, the lines for all the attractions were pretty short.
-We were able to go on Matterhorn, Space Mountain: Ghost Galaxy, Buzz Lightyear’s Astro Blasters, and Big Thunder Mountain in a little over an hour – those same four rides would have taken at least three hours during non-peak hours on a normal day.
-Haunted Mansion Holiday is extremely popular especially with fans of Nightmare Before Christmas and draws huge crowds typically.
+With the exception of Haunted Mansion Holiday and to a lesser extent Space Mountain: Ghost Galaxy, the lines for all the attractions have been pretty short in the past.
+When we went last in 2015, we were able to go on Matterhorn, Space Mountain: Ghost Galaxy, Buzz Lightyear’s Astro Blasters, and Big Thunder Mountain in a little over an hour – those same four rides would have taken at least three hours during non-peak hours on a normal day.
+Haunted Mansion Holiday is extremely popular and seemingly more crowded than normal during the party, especially with fans of Nightmare Before Christmas.
+This attraction more than any other draws huge crowds.
 And Space Mountain: Ghost Galaxy has a special themed overlay only available during Halloween Time.
-This year, Disneyland introduced an exclusive dinner party featuring special themed music, food, and a special gift called Mystical Spirits of the Blue Bayou.
-At $150 per person, it’s definitely not your typical event nor will it fit into most people’s budget, but it definitely sounds yummy and intriguing.

 But treats and attractions are only part of the fun.
 Disneyland puts on a special Halloween fireworks show, and this year they also have a special Frightfully Fun Parade just for party guests.
 If you want special reserve seating, you can purchase a “party-only” dining package at none other than Blue Bayou.
 For $69 per adult and $29 per child, you are given a three course prix-fixe dinner with starter, entree, and dessert.
 When you finish your meal, each person is given a ticket for a special reserved viewing area for the parade.
 There is so much to see and do at Mickey’s Halloween Party, you’ll be sure to have a blast.